savvasdalkitsis/uhuruphotos-android/README.md

   used as your primary camera roll viewer.
 * Backup/Sync local images with LibrePhotos server.
 Take control of your data by never having to worry about photo backups.
-* Album support.
-Currently the app only shows the full photo feed.
-Soon, user created albums will be supported as well.
 * Basic photo editing capabilities.
 * Foldables support.
 * ...and more